-Following the guidance of Aristotle and Aquinas we can only perceive something outside us when something within us resonates with it.
+Ancient Greek philosopher Aristotle (384-322 B.C.) and St. Thomas Aquinas (Italian Dominican friar and priest, 1225–1274) thought that we can only perceive something outside us when something within us resonates with it and awakens it.
 We can only see red because redness is already within us.
-We can only glimpse eternity, because eternity is within us.
-We can only perceive the Holy Trinity, because the three Persons of the Trinity are within us as three aspects of our consciousness.
+I trust that they would have said–we can only glimpse eternity, because eternity is within us, and that we can only perceive the Holy Trinity, because the three “Persons” of the Trinity are within us as three aspects of our consciousness.
 As the medieval mystic, Meister, often wrote, “the eye with which I see God, is the eye with which God sees me.”
 We live within a profound, dynamic reciprocity of knowing between what is inside of us and what is outside.
 The mystery of the Holy Trinity within us perceives the Holy Trinity that transcends us, and the transcendent Trinity is always communicating with us.
+The German philosopher, Martin Heidegger likened this reciprocity as a kind of tuning.
+He used the German word, Stimmung, whereby the tuner (der Bestimmende) and the tuned (der Bestimmte) are made equal.
+Here in our First Person reflection, we might say that when we realize our sacred unknownness, we are attuned to the infinite Presence of Creator.
+The German theologian, Hans Urs Von Balthasar (1905-1988) wrote that when we act in the world from this deep and subtle place within us, we are expressing Gestimmtheit (our attunedness to the Sacred).

-Christians say that the Holy Three are both distinct and One, Christian contemplatives have different ways of navigating this paradox.
-Each mystic we’ve studied seems to to have a favorite doorway into the whole of the Trinitarian dance.
-Keep in mind that each Person of the Trinity is a microcosm of all three, so it is possible to learn something of the whole by lingering on any one of the Persons.
-Gregory of Nysa (4th century) was a Christian scholar and mystic who felt drawn to the First Person of the Trinity, the Creator.
-Mystics like Gregory will say that our doorway to the Creator is always Now.
-We can’t think our way into the great Mystery.
-Rather, we must be silent and let ourselves be found by Mystery.
-Dwelling in the First Person consciousness of Presence and Mystery brings deep insight into all experiences that arise in Second and Third Person awareness.
+Christians say that the Holy Three are both distinct and One–One in Three and Three in One.
+Christian contemplatives have different ways of navigating this paradox.
+In the era of the Nicene Creed (4th-5th centuries), theologians understood the Holy Trinity to be a perichoresis (Greek: aperikhōrēsis), a kind of dance.
+Each mystic we explore on this website seems to to have a favorite entry point into the whole of the Trinitarian dance.
+One can enter into the dimension of Creator, Christ, or Holy Spirit.
+But since each Person of the Trinity is a microcosm of all three, it is possible to learn something of the whole by lingering on any one of the Persons.
+Gregory of Nyssa (372-394 A.D.) was a Christian scholar and mystic who felt drawn to the First Person of the Trinity, our Creator.
+Mystics like Gregory will say that our doorway to Creator is always Now.
+We can’t think our way into sacred, transcendent Mystery.
+Rather, we must be silent and open, and let ourselves be found by Mystery.
+Dwelling in the First Person consciousness of Presence and Mystery brings deep, insightful attunement (German Gestimmtheit) with all aspects of awareness that arise in Second and Third Person awareness.

-Being available for any of the sacred Three dimensions of consciousness rests on a person’s desire to have a direct experience of God, especially in silence and solitude.
-In general, contemplatives are comfortable with God’s ultimate unknowability, describing it as the apophatic path, from the Greek, “without images,” and as via negativa (Latin: emphasizing what God is not).
-Another thing that contemplative Christians have in common is their assumption that to understand the First Person, one must be in the consciousness of the First Person.
-To “know” the Unknowable, one must become unknowable, even to oneself.
-And this cannot be a merely theological idea.
+Being available for any of the sacred Three dimensions of awareness rests on a person’s desire to have a direct experience of God, especially in silence and solitude.
+Once we’ve tasted sacred awareness in silence, we can be attuned to sacrality everywhere and at every moment of chronological time.
+In general, contemplatives are comfortable with God’s ultimate unknowability, describing it as the apophatic path, (Greek: “without images or concepts”) and as via negativa (Latin: emphasizing what God is not).
+Christian contemplatives assume that to understand the meaning of First Person in intellectual language, one must be in the consciousness of the First Person.
+To “know” the Unknowable, one must be unknowable, even to oneself.
+This cannot be a merely theological idea.
 It must be a real experience, but one that transcends human reason, logic and language.
+In 21st century psychological language we might say that dwelling in First Person awareness requires us to surrender our chronologically constituted ego self–the everyday self that we need to navigate our jobs, families, and communities.
+Our ego-ground in linear time is absolutely important but now the ultimate ground of our knowing, perceiving, and awareness is invisible, even to us.

 Gregory of Nyssa was an early Christian lover of the First Person.
 He was one of the Cappadocian Fathers along with Basil of Caesarea (330-379 A.D.) and Gregory of Nazianzus (320-389 A.D.).
 Together, they are seen as exemplars of Eastern Christian mysticism and as the great mystical theologians of the Patristic Age, which runs from the time of Jesus to either the 5th or the 8th centuries–that time during which the basic beliefs, doctrines and creeds of the Christian tradition were being formed.
 Gregory of Nyssa influenced all the Patristic writers who succeeded him.
 He read both Hebrew and Christian scriptures as stories about the spiritual journey into the Source, which he called the Godhead.
 For him, as for most Christian mystics, the Godhead (First Person) can only be “known” by grounding oneself in silence and navigating one’s presence between and beneath all thoughts and images.
 See, for example, this classic text by an Anglican monk, William Johnston, ed.
 The Cloud of Unknowing (14th c.)
 New York: Doubleday, 1973, 1996.

-One might say that for Gregory, Scripture is everyone’s root story, a universal story, writ large and all inclusive.
+One might say that for Gregory, Scripture is everyone’s root story, a universal story, writ large and all inclusive–and that the words and stories are pointing to a deep, transcendent reality that pervades our everyday reality.
 Gregory believed that everyone’s consciousness emerges into the cosmos from the First Person of the Trinity.
-He believed that this entry requires a spiritual discipline that brings one into that same darkness in which Moses encountered God.
+He believed that this entry requires a spiritual discipline that brings one into that same dark cloud in which Moses encountered God.
+This word, cloud, appears scores of times in the initial five books of Hebrew scripture (the Pentateuch).
 Gregory did not think that the “thick darkness” of God (Greek: gnophos) is a magical, fairy tale sort of state that only special people in primitive times have.
 But it is possible to read Gregory in our 21st century worldview, discerning marks of a spiritual developmental path that anyone can travel.
 He read the pilgrimage of Moses as a movement from the revelation of light (Greek: phos) to the darkness of the cloud (nephele), and beyond that to the thick darkness (gnophos) “where God dwells”.
-Gregory felt that anyone who is serious and sincere about getting to the bottom of ultimate truth in this life, can follow the lead of Moses into the holy Cloud of Unknowing, a Cloud that seems dark to one’s reason.
-This experience is the dark mystery of the Creator.
+Gregory felt that anyone who is serious and sincere about getting to the bottom of ultimate truth in this life, can follow the lead of Moses into the holy Cloud of Unknowing, a sacred Cloud that seems dark to one’s reason.
+This experience is the dark mystery of Creator.
 This “darkness” is the spaciousness of pure awareness, the amphitheater in which all our memories, thoughts, plans, sensations and worries travel.
-We can experience this darkness directly when we sit still and detach from our thinking minds.
-(We are always thinking, but it is also possible to witness one’s thinking).
-The infinite Mystery of the Creator dwells in this spaciousness that is unattached to all concepts and stories about our reality.
+It is difficult for us in the 21st century, to experience this darkness directly because our culture moves along quickly and our minds are what Buddhists call “a tree full of monkeys”.
+First Person awareness requires us to detach from the tree of chattering monkeys, to witness thinking without being “owned” by our thinking.
+And the only way to do this is to sit still and notice the “emptiness” between, around, and beneath our thinking.
+We are always thinking and inwardly creating stories about our experience, but it is also possible to witness our thinking without being attached to it.
+The infinite Mystery of Creator dwells in this spaciousness that is unattached to all concepts and stories about our reality.

 Among ancient theologians, some had described the Christian journey as a descent into holy darkness, and some as an ascent into holy light.
-Gregory embraced the paradox, that a descent into unknowing appears as eternal darkness, but one that is infused with the light o eternal Love.
-One experiences an increasing clarity, hope and illumination in the Gospel stories, but then all rational clarity dissolves in later stages where one’s knowing is fully lit by the light of eternal Love.
-We long for an intimate relationship with God, one that provides accurate guidance into one’s everyday reality, a “place” where our everyday lives and eternity meet.
+Gregory embraced the paradox, that a descent into unknowing appears to our intellect as nothing at all, but still, one that is infused with the light of infinite Love.
+When we first read the Gospel stories about Jesus, we may experience an increasing clarity, hope and illumination, but then all rational clarity dissolves in later stages where our new way of knowing is fully lit by the invisible light of eternal Love.
+The journey begins when we notice that we long for an intimate relationship with God, one that provides support and accurate guidance into our everyday reality, a “place” where our everyday lives and eternity meet.
 Reason dissolves and one finds oneself walking as if on a path of shadows in a vast forest–all the while longing for a complete relationship with the light which is only glimpsed through the trees.
-For Gregory, every sincere, faithful and disciplined lover of God eventually descends into this boundless Mystery, and discovers there a love that eludes control by one’s narratives about reality, or by one’s personal will.
-This Love can’t be controlled or figure out, and it transfigures one’s pain and the suffering of the world:
+For Gregory, every sincere, faithful and disciplined lover of God eventually descends into this boundless Mystery, and discovers there a Love that eludes control by one’s narratives about reality, or by one’s personal will.
+This Love can’t be controlled or figured out, and it transfigures one’s pain and the suffering of the world: Gregory writes,

 For having left behind all that appears, not only what the senses perceive, but also what the intelligence believes it sees, it penetrates into the invisible and incomprehensible, and there sees God. . .
 ‘When the veil of despair has thus been taken away, and she sees the beauty of the beloved defying all hope and all description . . .she is seized with an even more vehement desire, because she has received the chosen arrow of God in herself, and her heart has been wounded by the barb of faith, she has been mortally wounded by the arrow of love.’
 1